ND-fIREBall/TROPIC/README.md

 Please cite the following publication when citing TROPIC: https://doi.org/10.1016/j.cpc.2024.109383

+Please address any feedback to Kevin Lee (klee16@nd.edu)

 # File list
 TROPIC.py: The main file to be executed with Python 3 via the command-line